runo-hr/Pneumonia-Detection/README.md

 ## Approach
 Use transfer learning to fine tune Keras MobileNet and VGG16 models.

 Deploy trained model on a flask web application.
 (In this case, a personal portfolio web application)

+### Dataset
+<a href='https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia '> Chest X-Ray Images (Pneumonia) </a>